Why Reputation Management?

 However, registering dozens of profiles might not be your biggest mistake.
 Registering them and hoping that they will somehow be enough to rank high on the first page of Google search engine results is an even bigger mistake.
 Without relevant content and a documented content marketing strategy they might as well not exist.

-- Use your proper name or your company’s name.
-Never use pseudonyms or witty names.
+- Never use pseudonyms or witty names.
 Just use your own if you want to take the control over your online presence.
 Using pseudonyms and funny/witty names could leave you open to various misuses of your real name on social media.

-- Fill the profiles as much as you can – best completely.
-Include photos, bios, various videos and links, tell your audience about your main topics and create tags.
+- Include photos, bios, various videos and links, tell your audience about your main topics and create tags.
 Various platforms have different features so you should do your best to use them wisely.

-- Use your address book or your list of active social media contacts to find them and follow them across several platforms.
+- Or use your list of active social media contacts to find them and follow them across several platforms.
 This will help you spread your reach and raise brand awareness on all of those different channels.

-- Make connections on each platform, don’t just rely on your old contacts.
+- Don’t just rely on your old contacts.
 In order to get better ranking on Google search engine results, you could also find the most linked to links on various social media platforms.
 Try to comment, like, connect or get your page linked to the popular page in any other way you can.

-- Another thing you should know is that you can’t just stuff your page with keywords and unfit content because it will not only come off as natural to your audience, but it can also make admin of the platform ban you and put your ability to connect with others in danger.
+- It will not come off as natural to your audience, but it can also make admin of the platform ban you and put your ability to connect with others in danger.

 Having social media profiles that rank high isn’t easy.
 You will have to work hard on your engagement in order to build a good reputation and get your pages in the top ranking results.